 Optional units – you will be required to select two of the following:

-Classroom attendance is weekly for your 3-hour lessons for your mandatory modules (3) and up to 6 hours for your optional modules (2).
-Pre-lesson study: For the mandatory modules, you will study award-winning video lessons, which are available on demand, and can be viewed from your phone, tablet or computer – meaning you can choose how, when and where you want to study.
+Pre-lesson study: For the mandatory modules, you will study award-winning video lessons, which are available on demand and can be viewed from your phone, tablet or computer – meaning you can choose how, when and where you want to study.

 Lessons last for around 45 minutes and are accompanied by animations and motion graphics to bring concepts to life.
-Practice questions, downloadable lesson materials and interactive case studies help to enhance the learning experience further and learners should expect to spend around 3-4 hours studying independently online each week.
-For the optional modules, materials are provided by the tutors for your pre-lesson reading and home work.
+Practice questions, downloadable lesson materials and interactive case studies help to enhance the learning experience further.
+Learners should expect to spend around 3–4 hours studying independently online each week.

 This course is assessed through a total of five computer-based exams, one taken at the end of each unit.